Genetic history of Pleistocene humans: Basal Eurasians (c. 80 kya)

-Basal Eurasians are a proposed ('ghost') lineage of modern humans that diverged from all other non-African populations before these groups differentiated from one another.
+Basal Eurasians are a currently unsampled ('ghost') postulated lineage of modern humans that diverged from all other non-African populations before these groups differentiated from one another.
 This split likely occurred shortly after the main Out-of-Africa expansion and before the major Neanderthal admixture event into the Main Eurasian population, possibly as early as 80 kya.
 The geographical origin of the Basal Eurasian lineage is uncertain, with proposed homelands including the Arabian Peninsula, Southwest Asia, or North Africa.

 Basal Eurasians remained isolated from other Eurasian populations until c.
 25 kya at the latest, when they are obeserved admixing with other groups in the Middle East.
 The earliest traces of Basal Eurasian ancestry are found in Upper Paleolithic individuals from Georgia (c.
 26 kya), Morocco (c.
 15 kya), and the Satsurblia cluster in the Caucasus (c.
 13–9 kya).
 By the Holocene, this component was widespread the ancient Near East, contributing c.
 44% of the ancestry in Natufians and c.
 66% in Mesolithic Iranians.
 It later spread into Europe with the expansion of early Neolithic farmers.

 In present-day populations, Basal Eurasian ancestry is highest in the eastern Arabian Peninsula (c.
 45%), followed by Iran (c.
 38%), the Levant (c.
 32%), the Caucasus (c.
 20-25%), and Europe (under c.
 20%).
 Because the Basal Eurasian lineage had little, if any, Neanderthal admixture, populations with higher proportions of Basal Eurasian ancestry, such as early Near Easterners and some modern Middle Eastern groups, tend to have reduced levels of Neanderthal DNA.